Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hibernation.)

 ## TODO
-- [ ] integrate with persistent storage
+- [ ] integrate recipes endpoints with persistent storage
 - [ ] streamline endpoints with shared lib functions

 ## Next Steps